Gas Works Park: Overview

 The soil and groundwater of the site was contaminated during its operation as a gasification plant.
 The 1971 Master Plan called for "cleaning and greening" the park through bio-phytoremediation.
 Although the presence of organic pollutants had been substantially reduced by the mid-1980s, the US Environmental Protection Agency and Washington State Department of Ecology required additional measures, including removing and capping wastes, and air sparging in the southeast portion of the site to try to remove benzene that was a theoretical source of pollutants reaching Lake Union via ground water.
 There are no known areas of surface soil contamination remaining on the site today, although tar occasionally still oozes from some locations within the site and is isolated and removed.

 Despite its somewhat isolated location, the park has been the site of numerous political rallies.
 These included a seven-month continuous vigil under the name PeaceWorks Park, in opposition to the Gulf War.
 The vigil began at a peace concert in August 1990 and continued until after the end of the shooting war.
-Among the people who participated in the vigil at were former congressman and future governor Mike Lowry, then-city-councilperson Sue Donaldson, 1960s icon Timothy Leary, and beat poet Allen Ginsberg.
+Among the people who participated in the vigil were former congressman and future governor Mike Lowry, then-city-councilperson Sue Donaldson, 1960s icon Timothy Leary, and beat poet Allen Ginsberg.

 Gas Works Park has been a setting for films such as Singles and 10 Things I Hate About You.
 It has been featured twice on the travel-based television reality show The Amazing Race: once as the Finish Line for Season 3 and another time as the starting line for Season 10.
 The park was the site of the 2021 NHL expansion draft for the Seattle Kraken.

 The building is a Seattle city landmark and a Washington State landmark.
+In October of 2025, the parents of Mattheis Johnson filed a lawsuit to have the plant's towers declared a public nuisance.
+Earlier that year, 15-year old Johnson attempted to climb the towers and fell 50 feet to his death.

+According to a letter submitted to the Seattle Landmark Review Committee by the Johnson family's attorney, the Seattle Fire Department and news reports document at least 14 fall-related injuries or deaths at the towers since 2008, far exceeding figures previously circulated by city officials.
+These include three fatalities (2012, 2022, and 2025), multiple incidents resulting in life-threatening head and internal injuries, brain injury, and numerous cases of multiple fractures.
+The letter argues that the ladders, catwalks, and platforms constitute a "nuisance per se" under Washington law (RCW 7.43.080) and notes that the City Parks Department had recommended their removal with detailed renderings, stating "public safety is paramount," but the Landmarks Preservation Board rejected the proposal in fall 2025, calling for further study despite the pattern of injuries spanning nearly two decades.